2009 NASCAR Sprint Cup Series: Second drug test

 On July 7, Mayfield submitted to a drug test.
 NASCAR said Mayfield was notified by an Aegis representative at 1:18 pm Monday to report to a nearby testing center within two hours, but the driver said he had to first speak to his attorney.
 After a delay, Mayfield's attorney told NASCAR that Mayfield couldn't get to the center by 3:18 pm, so NASCAR said it found a lab closer to his location.
 At 3:45 pm, Mayfield called the lab to say he was close but lost, and a receptionist offered to talk him the rest of the way.
 NASCAR said Mayfield told the lab he would call right back but no one was contacted until 5:30 pm, when Mayfield's attorney called NASCAR to inform them Mayfield could not find the location so the lawyer had sent him to an independent laboratory.
 Two testers and a NASCAR security officer arrived at Mayfield's home in Catawba County, N.C., at 7:20 pm, could not gain access for 10 minutes, and then weren't able to persuade Mayfield to give a sample until 8:20 pm.
 NASCAR called this seven-hour layover between the time requested for a test and the time a test was given a "classic delay tactic".

 On July 15, NASCAR filed documents in U.S. District Court that indicated that Mayfield had once again tested positive for methamphetamines.
 In addition to the second test results, NASCAR also submitted an affidavit from Mayfield's stepmother in which she says that Mayfield used meth over 30 times in 7 years through snorting it up his nose.
 Mayfield says that "Brian France talking about effective drug programs is like having Al Capone talking about effective law enforcement," and that "I don't trust anything NASCAR does, anything (program administrator) Dr. David Black does, never have, never will."
 As for his stepmother, Mayfield says that "She's basically a whore.
 She shot and killed my dad."
 Lisa Mayfield (Jeremy's stepmother) has since filed a lawsuit suing Mayfield for $20,000 in damages.
 Mayfield says that he has been tested almost daily by an independent lab and every test result has come back negative.

 Mayfield Motorsports' general manager resigned the same day, hours before the test results were released.
 The team has since been sold, and a few expect Mayfield to return to the track soon, if ever again.

 Effect on drug testing

 Many drivers have said that since the controversy began, the drug testing time has gone from a quick 5-minute in and out to a prolonged 45-minute process that includes identity verification.

-Verizon Wireless and Penske Racing

-In late 2008, Verizon merged with Alltel.
-As a result, per the grandfather clause, the team would run Verizon red on the No. 12 car, but would not run Verizon as a sponsor, placing Penske logos instead.